Jul 11, 2019

 Important Acrobat Product Update

-In late September 2019, we will be removing the Adobe Sign Individual entitlement from Acrobat DC with Services offerings licensed through ETLA agreements.
+In November 2019, we will be removing the Adobe Sign Individual entitlement from Acrobat DC with Services offerings licensed through ETLA agreements.
 Access to Adobe Sign Individual is available via the Adobe Sign tool in Acrobat DC.

 Why are we removing this?

 Last October we released an all-new Acrobat DC.
 This latest release includes new tools and functionality to better work with PDFs across mobile devices, the web and desktop, plus all-new collaboration tools.
 As an Acrobat DC subscriber, you should already have these great features available.
 Another major update we released was to our electronic signature solution Adobe Sign.

 Prior to the October release, Acrobat DC users have been able to send documents out for e-signature using the Acrobat tool called “Send for Signature” using an Adobe Sign Individual entitlement.

 While having the “Send for Signature” (Adobe Sign Individual entitlement) has provided a great way to capture legally-binding e-signatures, we are removing Adobe Sign Individual because it does not provide the Enterprise grade functionality that is available through Adobe Sign Enterprise, such as: